BillJr99/Ursinus-CS173/_pages/Activities/activity-searching2.md

 ---
 layout: activity
-permalink: /Activities/SearchingAndSorting
+permalink: /Activities/Searching2
-title: "CS173: Intro to Computer Science - Searching and Sorting"
+title: "CS173: Intro to Computer Science - Search Algorithms"
-excerpt: "CS173: Intro to Computer Science - Searching and Sorting"
+excerpt: "CS173: Intro to Computer Science - Search Algorithms"

 info:
-  next: ./SearchingAndSorting2
+  prev: ./Searching

   goals:
     - To be able to search a list for a desired item.